 CFNN Reporter Kaydin Brown

-Congratulations to one of the many newest additions to our staff!, Mrs. Osornio, you deserve it!
+Congratulations to this week’s Teacher of the Week, Mrs. Robinson, you deserve it!